History of Abkhazia: Russian rule

 This reform triggered the moderate development of capitalism in the region.
 Tobacco, tea and subtropical crops became more widely grown.
 Industries (coal, timber) began to develop.
 Health resorts started to be built.
 A small town of Gagra, acquired by a German prince Peter of Oldenburg, a member of the Russian royal family, turned to a resort of particular tourist interest early in the 1900s (decade).
+In 1904, the territory of Gagra District was detached from Sukhumi okrug and joined to the Black Sea Governorate.